 On 14th April 2014, Rhydian released his fifth album ‘One Day Like This’, which stormed to No 1 in the Official Classical Charts, and gained a top 20 position in the Official Music Charts.
 After 10 consecutive weeks at No1, the album went on to become one of the highest selling classical albums of the year.
 The album, which saw Rhydian return to his first love, classical crossover music, includes some deeply personal choices including The Pearl Fishers duet by Bizet.
 It was this song which inspired Rhydian to become a singer at the age of 14 and on the album he was thrilled to be able to duet on the track with himself, as both baritone and tenor.
 The album is definitive proof of Rhydian’s position as a world class singer of classical crossover repertoire.
 In the autumn of 2014, Rhydian completed his third solo tour across major UK cities, showcasing his latest album, and ended the year by landing the role of the Beast in 'Beauty & the Beast' at the Theatre Royal, Windsor.
 He starred alongside Sheila Ferguson of the Three Degrees and TV legend Basil Brush!

 Rhydian released his seventh studio album 'The Long Road' in 2017, followed by a live tour in the autumn alongside classical brothers Richard & Adam.
-Christmas 2017 will see Rhydian starring as the evil magician Abanazer in the pantomime 'Aladdin' at the SSE Arena in Belfast.
-In May/June 2018 Rhydian will be starring alongside Jonathan Ansell (G4) in the 'Les Musicals' tour - two of the finest classical voices join forces!
+Christmas 2017 saw Rhydian starring as the evil magician Abanazer in the pantomime 'Aladdin' at the SSE Arena in Belfast.
+In the summer of 2018 Rhydian starred alongside Jonathan Ansell (G4) in an extremely successful 'Les Musicals' tour - two of the finest classical voices joined forces in a unique interpretation of the best loved songs from musical theatre.
+His album ‘The Long Road’ was re-mastered and re-released in 2018, and included a new duet with Jonathan.
+This Christmas Rhydian will be in Chesterfield starring as Prince Charming and hoping to capture the heart of yet another Cinderella.